calint/platformio-bam/README.md

 ## device emulator

-`/emu/` contains an emulator of 240 x 320 device for faster development cycles
+`/emu/` contains an emulator of a 240 x 320 device for faster development cycle

 ## development environment